radar/guides/index.md

 [Contributing to RubyGems](/contributing)
 ---------------

-How you can help make rubygems better.
+How you can help make RubyGems and the surrounding ecosystem better.

 [Frequently Asked Questions](/faqs)
 ---------------